Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges

-While not necessarily in VR, biometric identification was carried out successfully using oculomotor plant models and eye movements~\cite{6712725, Komogortsev2010}.
-Task-independent authentication is also possible using eye movements~\cite{Kinnunen:2010:TTP:1743666.1743712}.
-More related to VR, Eberz et al.~\cite{Eberz:2016:LLE:2957761.2904018} argued that specific eye movement features could be used for biometric authentication in cheap consumer-level devices during everyday tasks such as reading, writing, and web browsing.
-While the authors did not use a VR setup, their sampling rate was 50 Hz, which is even lower than the sampling rates of the eye trackers of today's consumer-grade HMDs.
-In follow-up work, Eberz et al.~\cite{Eberz_28_blinks_later_CCS19} presented a continuous authentication system based on eye movement biometrics and stated that for eye movement-based authentication, a precise calibration should be done and effects of light sensitivity and task dependence of eye movements should be considered when designing the authentication systems.
-In another work, Zhang et al.~\cite{Zhang:2018:CAU:3178157.3161410} proposed a continuous authentication scheme based on eye movements for VR headsets and showed that they could continuously authenticate the wearer of the HMD in the background, which shows the potential for personalized use of HMDs.
-Zhu et al.~\cite{blinkey_VR_authentication_IMWUT19} used blinking patterns and pupil sizes for user authentication in VR headsets.
-While all of these works show the plausibility of biometric authentication based on eye movements, most of them suffer from issues in terms of usability or privacy in the context of VR, which is similar to behavioral authentication using spatial movements.
-From a usability point of view, authentication models based on eye and gaze movements do not work with as high accuracies as iris authentication, which could irritate HMD users if errors occur constantly.
+While previous work demonstrates the plausibility of biometric authentication based on eye movements, most of these approaches suffer from usability or privacy issues in the context of VR, which is similar to behavioral authentication using spatial movements.
+Concerning usability, authentication models based on eye and gaze movements do not have as high accuracies as iris authentication, which could irritate HMD users if errors occur constantly.